bushlab-ucl/ChaoticGraphs/README.md

 ## Overview

 `ChaoticNetworks` is a Rust package designed for advanced graph modeling and simulations.
-This library leverages Grothendieck topologies and sheaf theory to provide a robust framework for analyzing and understanding complex networks such as Hopfield networks and chip-firing models.
+This library leverages `Grothendieck topologies` and `sheaf theory` to provide a robust framework for analyzing and understanding complex networks such as `Hopfield networks` and `chip-firing models`.
 It is developed with a strong foundation in pure mathematics.
 The ability for wordplay is a fun bonus.

 ## Features
 - Supports both discrete and indiscrete topologies.